 Gardening is good – and does good

-What the RHS 2025 report means for UK gardens
+What the RHS State of Gardening Report 2025 means for UK gardens

-Gardening is often seen as a hobby, but the Royal Horticultural Society’s first ever State of Gardening Report 2025 confirms something much bigger.
+Gardening is often described as a hobby, but the Royal Horticultural Society’s first ever State of Gardening Report 2025 confirms something much bigger.
 For the first time, the true scale and impact of gardening across the UK has been measured, and the results are striking.

 According to the report, 41 million people now garden at least once a month.
-Collectively, UK gardens contribute £38 billion to GDP, support 722,000 jobs, cover 4.6 per cent of the country’s land area, store 158 million tonnes of carbon, and provide habitats for over half of Britain’s butterflies, amphibians and reptiles, and 40 per cent of bird and mammal species.
+Collectively, UK gardens contribute £38 billion to GDP, support 722,000 jobs, cover 4.6 per cent of the country’s land area, store 158 million tonnes of carbon, and provide habitats for more than half of Britain’s butterflies, amphibians and reptiles, and 40 per cent of bird and mammal species.

-That’s serious impact from the nation’s back gardens.
+That is serious impact from the nation’s back gardens.

 A green engine for health and the economy